scottohara/tvmanager/README.md

 Architecture
 ============
-As mentioned above, the app is purely a HTML5 web application.

-It was developed with the iPhone in mind, so the styling is very "iPhone-ish"; however it runs on any WebKit-based browsers (mobile or desktop) that support client-side storage (eg. runs great in Chrome on the desktop).

-It uses the HTML5 application cache, so it continues to function when offline/disconnected.
+The PWA uses a service worker, application manifest and a local WebSQL database.
+When installed to the homescreen of a device, it functions like an app including when offline/disconnected or in airplane mode.

-The code uses an MVC-style architecture, with a custom "view stack" for navigating through the screens (ie. opening a view 'pushes' it onto the top of the stack; closing the view 'pops' it off the stack, revealing the previous view underneath).
+The code is developed in an MVC-style architecture, with a custom "view stack" for navigating through the screens (ie. opening a view 'pushes' it onto the top of the stack; closing the view 'pops' it off the stack, revealing the previous view underneath).

+On the server side it's a Ruby Sinatra app, however as all of the static resources (HTML, JS, CSS) are cached on the client by the service worker, there isn't much happening on the server.
+It provides import/export services that allows the client-side WebSQL database to be backed up/restored (BYO CouchDB database).

 Database schema changes are managed via an upgrade routine on startup (similar to Rails-style migrations).

-On the server side, it's a Ruby Sinatra app.
-There's not much happening on the server though, the only things are a dynamically-generated cache manifest file used for the HTML5 application cache, and import/export services that allows the client-side HTML5 WebSQL database to be backed up/restored (BYO CouchDB database).

 Requirements
 ============
-* WebKit-based browser, with HTML5 database support
+* Browser with support for ECMAScript 2017, Service Workers, App Manifest & WebSQL
-* In development, Ruby/RubyGems/Bundler (recommend [RVM](http://beginrescueend.com/))
+* For development: npm/nvm/Ruby/RubyGems/Bundler (recommend [RVM](http://beginrescueend.com/))
-* In production/staging, somewhere to host the Ruby app and public HTML/JS/CSS files (recommend [Heroku](http://heroku.com) or similar)
+* For production/staging: somewhere to host the Ruby app and public HTML/JS/CSS files (recommend [Heroku](http://heroku.com) or similar)

 Installation (Development)
 ==========================